matrix-org/thirdroom/docs/protocol/index.md

 ## Authority

 A peer having authority over an entity means that the peer is solely responsible for establishing the source-of-truth for that entity's state.
 By default, the host will have authority over all networked entities in the simulation **except for other peer's avatars**.
+The host will be responsible for spawning other peer's avatars, but peers will be responsible for sending source-of-truth updates to the host after being spawned.
 Having peers send source-of-truth updates about their avatar is known as client-authority.
 When a non-host peer interacts with an entity that they do not have authority over, such as picking up an entity and moving it around, the peer obtains a temporary authority lock on the entity.
 The host will cease having authoritative simulation control over the entity, but will still be responsible for relaying the entity's source-of-truth.
 When the peer stops actively interacting with the entity, authority is relinquished by the peer back to the host.

-### Authoritative Components

-Three components are used to determine how the peer's simulation treats each networked entity.

-- Networked
-  - This component simply indicates that the entity exists as a networked entity.
-  - Holds the networkID for the entity
-  - Holds the authoring peer's peerIndex (our own peerIndex if we are the authoring host)
-- Authoring
-  - This component indicates that the current peer's simulation is responsible for dictating source-of-truth updates about the entity.
-When this component is combined with Networked, it will cause the client to start sending out source-of-truth updates for an entity.
-- Relaying
-  - This component indicates that this peer is hosting the simulation for this entity, but is only responsible for relaying the source-of-truth state for this entity which is being received by another peer who is authoring the source-of-truth for the entity
-  - Holds the peerIndex of the peer who we are relaying the source-of-truth for